tkr22777/teaching-kg-574/04_networking_devices.md

   A -- copied to everyone --> H
 ```

+In the above diagram, the hub acts as a simple repeater, broadcasting every frame to ALL connected ports.
+When PC A sends data, PCs B, C, and D all receive it unnecessarily.
+This creates a single collision domain where all devices compete for shared bandwidth, leading to inefficient utilization and potential collisions.

 ### Switch (modern)
 - Connects devices on the same network and sends traffic only where it needs to go.
 - Learns which device is on which port by watching traffic.